-Thor: Ragnarok is the latest installment of the Marvel movie franchise and the third stand-alone Thor movie.
+Thor: Ragnarok is the third stand-alone Thor movie.
 In this film, Thor's (Chris Hemsworth) journey extends far further into the galaxy than ever before, when he is stranded on Sakaar and forced into a gladiatorial battle with Avengers comrade The Hulk (Mark Ruffalo).
 Joined by fan favorites, Loki (Tom Hiddleston) and Heimdall (Idris Elba), and impressive newbie, Valkyrie (Tessa Thompson), Thor must save his home, and the universe, from the all-powerful Hela (Cate Blanchett).

 A decent villain?: Has Marvel broken its curse of boring villains with Thor: Ragnarok?
 Well, no, unfortunately, not really.
 While there's no question that Cate Blanchett is an actual goddess, Hela is still an inescapably boring villain.
 Thor: Ragnarok certainly gives Hela a more credible background than most of Marvel's other villains: Odin (Winner of Asgard's Best Dad three years in a row) did banish her from a throne that was rightfully hers, and she's just taking it back.
 She's also all-powerful and able to give both Thor and Loki a run for their money, which should be all we need to make her an interesting, engaging villain.
 But, she needed to be more complicated and more sympathetic; maybe, her connection to both Thor and Loki could have been explored more.
 Although she's better, and a more credible villain than Thor: The Dark World's dark elf, she's still just kind of 'meh'.